Who gave us the idea for our Domain Score API?

 So we created an initial service that was extremely simple.
 And then one day it hit me.
 Someone from Texas Roadhouse signed up.
 Being from Croatia, I’ve never heard of Texas Roadhouse.
 However, our little Domain Score API rated this email very high!
 I was excited, so I immediately proceeded to check Google for the validity of this score.
 I quickly realized this was a publicly traded company in the United States!
 Trading at around $50 per share, market capitalization $3.53 billion!
 Not too bad either!

-From there, we kept improving our tool, that we used only internally.
+From there, we kept improving our tool, which we used only internally.
 We’ve created an email notification when someone important signs up.
 “Important” deemed by our Domain Score API.
 This way, if I am awake, I can personally email or call on the phone this person who signed up just a few minutes ago.
 Also, inside our email marketing automation workflow, we can set an exclusive list of high profile potential clients.
 After a few months of further improvement and testing, we’ve decided to make this small but remarkable little tool, available to everybody.